UniversalAl/view/README.md

 vapoursynth: http://www.vapoursynth.com/doc/installation.html<br>
 numpy: <code>pip install numpy</code><br>
 opencv v.3.4.1 or higher.
 You do not need opencv build with Qt library.<br>
-Status Bar is present if opencv is compiled with Qt library build though.
-But at the same time Qt build interferes with arrow key bindings.<br>
+Status Bar is present if opencv is compiled with Qt library though.
+But at the same time Qt build blocks arrow keybindings.
+That is why frame step forward and back are not associated with arrow keys to make sure.<br>
 But all sys.stdout are always printed into a tkinter window even if no Qt library is installed with opencv.<br>
 with arrow keys keybindings so that is why keybinding for frame forward move and back does not uses arrows on keyboard.<br><br>